CollinHeist/TitleCardMaker/docs/getting_started/first_sync/sonarr.md

 9. TCM will then query Sonarr for all your Series, filter the results by our indicated filters (in our case the `tcm-test` tag), and then filter out any exclusions (none).
 The added Series will be listed in a message.
-You should see "Synced 1 Series", with "Breaking Bad" listed below.
+You should see "Synced 1 Series", with _Breaking Bad_ listed below.

     ??? question "Why is _Better Call Saul_ not listed here?"